Explaining Knee Pain When Sitting or Squatting

 2. Runner’s Knee

-Runner’s Knee is usually the result of irritating the lining and soft tissues in the knee.
+Runner’s Knee is different from jumper’s knee and is usually the result of irritating the lining and soft tissues in the knee.
 It is known as Runner’s Knee because the repetitive movements of running can easily cause pain and inflammation.
 These repeated movements are usually felt with knee pain when squatting.

 Runner’s knee is a common term used to describe a group of conditions that create pain behind and around the patella or kneecap.